chongzhizhao/chongzhizhao.github.io/coherence/primer.md

 load part and store part to bypass earlier stores.
 Thus, it is sufficient to first acquire read-write coherence permissions and then perform the load and store without relinquishing the block in between.

+## Coherence Protocols

+To implement the invariants, a finite state machine called *cache controller* is attached to each cache.
+On the *core side*, the controller accepts loads and stores.
+A cache miss causes the controller to initiate a coherence transaction by issuing a coherence request.
+On its *network side*, it receives coherence requests and responses.

+We refer to the controller at the LLC/memory as *memory controller*.
+It is similar to a cache controller except that it only has the network side.
+As such, it does not issue coherence requests or receive coherence responses.

+A writeback cache, when a store hits, only writes to the local cache and waits to write the entire block back to the LLC/memory at eviction.